couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 **Task:**

 This is a Web API call, a method that is called from the static html (index.html).
-The js in the static html expects this "flights" web api call to return a all bookings done by this user.
+The JavaScript in the static html expects this "flights" Web APIcall to return all bookings done by the logged in user.

 The JWT token is used to look-up the user and find all bookings.

-In this fake implementation we are not going to use the Token, but instead return a static list of bookings.
+In this "fake" implementation we are not going to use the JWT Token, but instead return a static list of bookings.
+The list should be the same for all users.

-Response should be in a json format like this:
+Response should be in a JSON format like this:

 Bookings:
 `[{"_type":"Flight","_id":"d500a3d1-2cca-43a5-8a66-f11828a35969","name":"American Airlines","flight":"AA344","date":"09/10/2015","sourceairport":"SFO","destinationairport":"LAX","bookedon":"1441881827622"},{"_type":"Flight","_id":"bf676b0d-e63b-4ff6-aade-7ac1c182b3de","name":"American Airlines","flight":"AA787","date":"09/11/2015","sourceairport":"LAX","destinationairport":"SFO","bookedon":"1441881827623"},{"_type":"Flight","_id":"f0099c24-3ad4-482e-8352-704f9cbf1a43","name":"American Airlines","flight":"AA550","date":"09/10/2015","sourceairport":"SFO","destinationairport":"LAX","bookedon":"1441881827623"}]`

-Implement the method to return the fake "bookings" for the guest user.
+Implement the method to return the "fake" bookings for all users.
-Later we will look-up bookings with the JWT token, but for now a static list is what we need.
+Later we will look-up actual bookings using the JWT token, but for now a static list is what we need.

 >Hint:
 >
->return the same booking multiple times in a list, re-using the sample JSON above.
+>To simulate more than one booking you can return the same booking multiple times in a list, re-using the sample JSON above.

 **Solution:**